Divine1/Spring-web/springsecurityTest1/setup-security-xml/Readme.md

 i have [raised a issue](https://github.com/spring-projects/spring-security/issues/4470) regarding a bug in sample code that is present in the [spring documentation](http://docs.spring.io/spring-security/site/docs/4.2.x/reference/htmlsingle/#ns-form-and-basic).

-This project is a ready-to-run project, that i developed to show the bugs and resolutions for that issue.
+i checked in this project to show the bugs and resolutions for that issue.
+This project is in ready-to-run state

 ### Softwares used to build this project